daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ![](experiments/02_09_2023_16_54_32/assets/clusters_viz_1.png)

 **Figure 1**.
-HDBSCAN splits the data into three segments, "cluster 0" with 44 prompts (orange), "cluster 1" with 105 prompts (blue), and "outliers" with 4 prompts (gray).
+HDBSCAN splits these 153 ChatGPT prompts into two clusters: Cluster 1 with 44 prompts (orange) and Cluster 2 with 105 prompts (blue).
+The 4 remaining prompts (gray) were filtered out as outliers/noise.

 ![](experiments/02_09_2023_16_54_32/assets/exemplars_viz_1.png)